 Nothing sets the scene more than staying at a luxuriously romantic resort in Maui, of which there are many.

-Found in Wailea, Kapalua, Ka’anapali and other top areas, hotels like the Four Seasons Wailea, the adults-only Hotel Wailea (among the top places to stay in Wailea) and the Hyatt Regency Maui Resort & Spa (one of best hotels in Ka’anapali) bring the best of Maui to within feet of your hotel door.
+Hotels like the Four Seasons Wailea and the adults-only Hotel Wailea (among the top places to stay in Wailea) and the Hyatt Regency Maui Resort & Spa (one of the best Ka’anapali hotels) bring the best of Maui to within feet of your hotel door.

 27) Snorkel with sea turtles at Turtle Town or Black Rock